Join Maryland Mock Trial

 The Mock Trial Program includes co-curricular courses that provide academic credit for being a member of the mock trial team.
 The courses are offered through the Department of Government & Politics.
 The first course in the program is GVPT217 — Mock Trial: Intro to Trial Advocacy, which is offered in the fall semester.
 In the spring semester, student can register for for GVPT317 — Advanced Trial Advocacy.
 Returning students are eligible to enroll in GVPT388M for one credit per semester.
 For more information:

 GVPT317 (PermReq): Advanced Trial Advocacy (3 credits) [Spring only]

-Please contact us with any and all questions you have about the program or mock trial in general.
+Feel free to contact us with any questions you have about the program, courses, or college mock trial in general.